alexanderpetraliac2c/postgresdemotemp/main/pgToPgHyper/Prerequisites/README.md

 # Prerequisites for PostgreSQL to PosgreSQL-Hyperscale (Azure DMS)

 Step 1.
-Ensure that Azure DMS is already set up for Oracle to PostgreSQL (and have access to all credentials for this) Step 2.
-Create Azure PostgreSQL-Hyperscale Database Step 3.
-Migrate schema from PostgreSQL to PostgreSQL-Hyperscale Step 4.
-Enable logical replication in the postgresql.config file Step 5.
-Ensure that the Network Security Group (NSG) rules for your virtual network don't block the needed inbound communication ports
+Ensure that Azure DMS is already set up for Oracle to PostgreSQL (and have access to all credentials for this) <b\>
+Step 2.
+Create Azure PostgreSQL-Hyperscale Database <b\>
+Step 3.
+Migrate schema from PostgreSQL to PostgreSQL-Hyperscale <b\>
+Step 4.
+Enable logical replication in the postgresql.config file <b\>
+Step 5.
+Ensure that the Network Security Group (NSG) rules for your virtual network <b\>
+   don't block the needed inbound communication ports <b\>

 ## Step 2: Create Azure PostgreSQL-Hyperscale Database